p0ntsNL/hodlv2/README.md

 Rename or copy config/config.example.yaml to config/config.yaml and populate the config options.

-Please refer to the configuration options below.
+Please refer to the configuration example below:

 ```
 ExchangeSettings: